-- Make certain that everyone in the organization will provide what the consultant needs in order to gather information and make recommendations. - Inform all concerned, either through a general meeting or personal memos, that a consultant has been engaged, and explain the nature or purpose of the engagement. - Allay any anxiety that may result when people learn that a consultant has been engaged. - Be available to the consultant to review progress, clarify information, or help in resolving temporary difficulties.
-Candidly voice concerns to the consultant. - Avoid pressuring the consultant to discuss findings or recommendations until she has thoroughly researched the situation and is ready to do so.
+- Make certain that everyone in the organization will provide what the consultant needs in order to gather information and make recommendations. - Inform all concerned, either through a general meeting or personal memos, that a consultant has been engaged, and explain the nature or purpose of the engagement. - Allay any anxiety that may result when people learn that a consultant has been engaged, e.g., communicate to people why a consultant is being hired. - Set up a schedule of deliverables that may include progress reports. - Be available to the consultant to review progress, clarify information, or help in resolving temporary difficulties.
+Candidly voice concerns to the consultant. - Avoid pressuring consultants to discuss findings or recommendations until they have thoroughly researched the situation and are ready to do so.